 Apple may not have been the first with the tablet idea but it's certainly the iPad that's made tablets famous.
 Whether you're after a great screen for watching films and TV on the go or something more powerful with creative potential, then Apple's got you covered.
-The iPads really are some of the best tablets around but deciding which Apple tablet you should buy is a much tougher decision.
+The iPads really are some of the best tablets around (and have a lot going for them in the iPad vs Macbook debate) but deciding which Apple tablet you should buy is a much tougher decision.

 Do you go for the standard iPad (2020)?
 The thinner, lighter iPad Air (2020)?
 The big pocket-sized iPad Mini 6 (2021)?
 Or do you spend big on an iPad Pro 12.9 (2021) with all the bells and whistles, and stunning cinematic potential?

 Before you start browsing, think about what you want to do with an iPad.
 If you'll be taking it out and about, the Mini might be the best iPad for you, as it's smaller and more portable than its siblings.
 Of course, you'll find bigger screens on other iPads in Apple's family, so the Mini might not be the best option for watching films and playing games for long periods.